On the derived category of 1-motives

-For $X$ smooth over $k =\C$ the complex numbers, one can easily check that the $1$-motive $\RA{i} (X)$ has a Hodge realisation abstractly isomorphic to $H^i(X_{\an},\Z )^{\leq 1}$, the largest 1-motivic part of the mixed Hodge structure on $H^i(X_{\an},\Z)$ Tate twisted by 1 (just use \ref{HRPic}).
+For $X$ smooth over $\C$, Corollary \ref{HRPic} shows that the $1$-motive $\RA{i} (X)$ has a Hodge realisation abstractly isomorphic to $H^i(X_{\an},\Z )^{\leq 1}$, the largest 1-motivic part of the mixed Hodge structure on $H^i(X_{\an},\Z)$ Tate-twisted by 1.
 The above abstract framework provides such an isomorphism in a functorial way.

 Namely, if $\cB= {\rm MHS}$ is the category of (graded polarizable, $\Q$-linear) Deligne's mixed Hodge structures and $\cT=D^b({\rm MHS})$, the weight filtration provides $\cB$ with a weight structure.
 Then $\cB_{(1)} ={\rm MHS}_{(1)}$ is the full subcategory of ${\rm MHS}^\eff$ given by level $\leq 1$ mixed Hodge structures.
-Huber's \cite{HuberH} (covariant) Hodge realisation $R$, which is the one canonically defined on $\DM_{\gm}^\eff(\C)\otimes \Q$, becomes an equivalence on 1-motives by our Theorem \ref{t16.1}.
-The mentioned conditions in \ref{abstractdelconj} are clearly satisfied here thanks to the $(1,1)$-Lefschetz theorem.
-In the isomorphism \eqref{bc2} for $M=M(X)$, $X$ a complex variety, the mixed Hodge structure $\Alb^\cB H^R_i(X) = H_i(X,\Q)_{\leq 1}$ is the largest quotient of level $\leq 1$ so that \eqref{bc2} translates Deligne's conjecture on the algebraicity of this mixed Hodge structure.
-Similarly, $\LA{i}^*(X)$ has Hodge realisation $\Alb^\cB H_i(R(M (X)^*(n)[2n]))=H^{2n-i}(X,\Q(n))_{\leq 1}$, providing new cases where Deligne's conjecture holds true (up to isogeny) not included in \cite{BSAP}, \cite{BRS} or \cite{ram2}.
+By Theorem \ref{t16.1}, Huber's Hodge realisation \cite{HuberH} restricts to an equivalence on 1-motives.\footnote{Moreover, Huber's and Deligne's Hodge realisation are naturally isomorphic: see \cite{vadim} and \cite{ABN}.} The conditions of Theorem \ref{abstractdelconj} are satisfied thanks to Lefschetz's theorem on $(1,1)$-classes.
+In the isomorphism \eqref{bc2} for $M=M(X)$, $X$ a complex variety, the mixed Hodge structure $\Alb^\cB H^R_i(X) = H_i(X,\Q)_{\leq 1}$ is the largest quotient of level $\leq 1$ so that \eqref{bc2} yields Deligne's conjecture on a ``purely algebraic'' definition of this mixed Hodge structure.
+Similarly, $\LA{i}^*(X)$ has Hodge realisation $\Alb^\cB H_i(R(M (X)^*(n)[2n]))=H^{2n-i}(X,\Q(n))_{\leq 1}$: this provides new cases where Deligne's conjecture holds true (up to isogeny) not included in \cite{BSAP}, \cite{BRS} or \cite{ram2}.
 All this is Theorem \ref{isodel} and its Corollary \ref{isodelcor}, see also Remark \ref{notall}.